MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 ## Delete a project

 You can delete a project that you don't need anymore.
 Deleting a project removes its surveys, satisfaction metrics, email templates, survey response data, and satisfaction metrics data.
 The Power Automate flows associated with the surveys are deactivated.
-The Microsoft 365 group, created while sharing a project, is also deleted from Azure Active Directory.
 The deletion of a project is permanent and can't be reverted.

 **To delete a project**